sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/secure-sensu.md

 sudo systemctl restart sensu-backend
 {{< /code >}}

-After you restart the `sensu-backend` service, the parameters will load and you will able to access the web UI at https://localhost:3000.
+After you restart the `sensu-backend` service, the configuration options will load and you will able to access the web UI at https://localhost:3000.
-Configuring these attributes will also ensure that agents can communicate securely.
+Configuring these options will also ensure that agents can communicate securely.

 {{% notice note %}}
-**NOTE**: The [Sensu backend reference](../../../observability-pipeline/observe-schedule/backend/#security-configuration) includes more information about each API and web UI security configuration parameter.
+**NOTE**: The [Sensu backend reference](../../../observability-pipeline/observe-schedule/backend/#security-configuration) includes more information about each API and web UI security configuration option.
 {{% /notice %}}

 ### Specify a separate web UI certificate and key